ljbade/wolf4sdl/README.txt

  - Special thanks to id Software!
 Without the source code we would still have to throw with hex editors and disassemblers after Wolfenstein 3D ;D
- - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing and bugfixing!
+ - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
+ - Thanks to Chris for his improvements on Wolf4GW, on which Wolf4SDL bases.